odojs/odo/README.md

 ```

 ## Plugin
-A component to help load other plugins.
+Plugin is a component to help load other plugins.
 Provides web, api, domain and projection methods that call the same named method on an array of plugins passed to it's constructor.

 ```coffee
 define [